 Internists play a crucial role in the diagnosis of disease in adult patients and perform a variety of diagnostic procedures and tests to assist in this process.
 Internists are trained to perform and analyze blood tests, review family histories, review diagnostic imaging tests, skin tests, biopsies, stress tests and endoscopies, among many other procedures, depending upon the patient’s condition or apparent symptoms.

 Doctors of internal medicine are prepared to provide treatment patients with diseases that relate to, or encompass, more than one bodily system.
 It is this expertise that allows internists to be the “puzzle solvers” of primary care when it comes to making diagnoses; internists are often consulted for their diagnostic capabilities when other primary care physicians are unable to arrive at the correct diagnosis.

-Having studied Pain Management, Dr. Salpeter has been trained to create management plans for patients that are suffering from chronic pain, resulting from a wide range of disorders, diseases or complications.
+to create management plans for patients that are suffering from chronic pain, resulting from a wide range of disorders, diseases or complications.
 Dr. Salpeter will evaluate the patient, perform a variety of diagnostic tests, and then create a comprehensive treatment plan based on the patient's individual and personal needs.